Pac-Man World 3: Development and release

-Release and Legacy
+Release and legacy

 Pac-Man World 3 was released by Namco Hometek on November 15, 2005, for Windows, GameCube, PlayStation 2, and Xbox, with versions for PlayStation Portable and Nintendo DS following on December 6 and December 7, respectively.

 In Europe, Electronic Arts, under an existing deal with Namco Europe, announced plans to co-publish and distribute the game in early 2006.
 The game was released on May 5, for PlayStation 2, Xbox, and DS, for GameCube on June 23, and for Windows on July 28.

 In 2008 for North America only, the PlayStation 2 versions of Pac-Man World 3, Pac-Man World 2, and Pac-Man World Rally were released in a 3-pack called Pac-Man Power Pack.

 On October 30, 2012, the Nintendo DS version of Pac-Man World 3 was re-released in North America as part of a Dual Pack bundle with Namco Museum DS.

-The previous games in the Pac-Man World series have been remastered for ninth generation consoles.
+The previous games in the Pac-Man World series have been remastered for ninth-generation consoles.
 Certain publications and fans have requested a remake of Pac-Man World 3, while acknowledging that the game would need retooling for modern audiences.
 After the release of Pac-Man World 2 Re-Pac, Namco released a survey questioning if players would purchase a remake of Pac-Man World 3 or a new entry in the Pac-Man World series.

 Reception

 The game received generally mixed reviews from critics.
 While elements retained from previous entries were generally well received, the game was criticized for repetitive gameplay and lower difficulty.

-The Nintendo DS release, in particular, received criticism for technical issues, including glitches.
+The Nintendo DS release, in particular, received lower scores than other versions and criticism for technical issues, including glitches.